|

 banned by many countries, including Canada,

-New Zealand, and the entire
+New Zealand, and the

-European community.
+entire European community.

-Jane Akre and Steve Wilson's report said that
+Jane Akre and Steve Wilson's report said

-Monsanto has been accused of
+that Monsanto has been accused of

 scientific fraud in

-connection with information it has provided to the EPA concerning food safety
+connection with information it has provided to the EPA concerning

-and attempted to bribe public officials in Canada.
+to bribe public officials in

-Jane Akre and Steve
+Jane Akre and Steve Wilson testify the Fox television network

-Boylan, carefully reviewed the investigative reports for factual accuracy, find
+investigative reports for factual accuracy,

 Monsanto hires

-network if the report was run.
+network if the report is run.

 The station offered Monsanto